Soooo it’s no secret that the Alpha Collection has been a long time coming and I appreciate all of the support behind this amazing feat.

 Known for power reds and strong lines of black and white- Alexis Carrington was one of the originators of “shade” and was a power player in any male dominated arena and that’s why she is the muse for the “Alexis” and “Carrington” blazers, made of power red with strong tailored lines as well as black and white.

-Next, there are the “Sophias”, both famous for their lash outs and ability to shoot from the hip while owning the room.
-First, there is Sophia Loren- the sultry silver screen siren who hit AND stole the scene with her curvaceous figure and had the men of her era eating from the palm of her hand.
+Next, there is Sophia aka “Sofia”, famous for her lash outs and ability to shoot from the hip while owning the room.
+Sophia Loren- the sultry silver screen siren who hit AND stole the scene with her curvaceous figure and had the men of her era eating from the palm of her hand.

 Lastly are the “Josephines” – my late grandmother- Josephine “Suga” Bedford and the incomparable entertainer- Freda “Josephine Baker”.
 Both women known to take no prisoners and put any and everyone in their place.